Last of the Summer Wine: Reception

 During its first series, Last of the Summer Wine did not receive a high ratings share.
 The second series proved to be a success, however, and two episodes made it to the top ten programmes of the week.
 The programme has since consistently been a favourite in the ratings, peaking at 18.8 million viewers for an episode shown on 10 February 1985.
 The premiere of the 28th series in 2007 brought in an 18.6 percent share of viewers in the 6:20 time slot with an average of 3.2 million viewers.
 Last of the Summer Wines audience grew from 2.7 million to 3.4 million over the 30 minutes.
 The show was beaten for the night only by Channel 4's Big Brother with 3.6 million viewers at 9:00 p.m., although the reality show had a smaller share of viewers for its time slot.
 The 29th series finale, which was broadcast on 31 August 2008, was watched by 4.2 million people, giving the network a 22.5% share for the night.
 The 31st series continued to bring in over four million viewers, with the series opener pulling in 4.77 million viewers for an overall 21.6% share of the ratings for the night.

 Several members of the royal family were viewers of Last of the Summer Wine.
-While presenting an OBE to Roy Clarke in 2002, Prince Charles said that his grandmother, the Queen Mother, had introduced him to the show.
+While presenting OBE insignia to Roy Clarke in 2002, Prince Charles said that his grandmother, the Queen Mother, had introduced him to the show.
 The Queen told Dame Thora Hird during a 2001 meeting that Last of the Summer Wine was her favourite television programme.